whitneyburton/portfolios/students/1602/alireza-andersen/20160805-alireza-andersen-m4.markdown

 #### E: Peer & Instructor Feedback
 * 4 Student helps others to be their best selves while using peer feedback to shape their own character and behavior.

+# Instructor Results

+# Portfolio Rubric

+Your portfolio will be evaluated using the following rubric.
+Earning at least a three in each category is the baseline for promotion/graduation.

+## A: End-of-Module Assessment

+A Turing student is able to demonstrate proficiency at programming in accordance with the module's content and expectations.
+If you were exempt from the assessment it's a *3*.

+* 3: Student achieved a "3" or better on each category of the assessment || excused from assessment

+## B: Individual Work & Projects

+A Turing student works to maximize their skill growth and demonstrates that skill across a variety of work.

+* 4: Student demonstrates excellent growth by not only achieving satisfactory evaluations for each project but also pushing their learning beyond expectations.

+## C: Group Work & Projects

+A Turing student contributes significantly to group projects, helps the team develop their technical skills, and delivers a high-quality product.

+* 3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

+## D: Community Participation

+A Turing student builds up the community around them by participating and supporting other students, the larger Turing family, and persons outside our walls who want to develop their own skills.

+* 3: Student participates in required activities and does at least one or two above-and-beyond supports of the community.

+## E: Peer & Instructor Feedback

+A Turing student accelerates the growth of those around them by delivering specific, kind, and actionable feedback.
+They accelerate their own growth by taking in and acting on the feedback of their peers and instructors.

+* 4: Student helps others to be their best selves while using peer feedback to shape their own character and behavior.

+Notes: You did a great job of juggling responsibilities, staying focused.